PhilipPhil/Star-Wars-Weather/README.md

 # Star-Wars-Weather
 Star Wars weather Chrome extension.
-This chrome extension will take your current location and set your google homepage background to a Star Wars planet that matches your current weather.
+This chrome extension will take your current location and set your new tab to a Star Wars planet that matches your current weather.

+npm install bootstrap
+npm install jquery